 According to a conducted survey of 86 inmates currently doing time for burglary, homes with security systems are 300% less likely to be robbed.
 For a burglar, the risk of being caught on camera, and consequently caught by the authorities, far outweighs the reward of whatever valuable treasure they may nab from your household.

 If a full-blown security system is out of reach for you financially, consider mounting motion sensor lights around your house.
 They are cheap, easy to install, and great for putting those slinky felons on blast.
 No bandit wants to be caught in the spotlight, and usually motion sensor lights are an indication that the rest of the home is strongly defended.
-Check out this article for a comparison of home security systems on the market today.
+Check out this comparison of home security systems on the market today.

 A couple of rookie mistakes that people make: